dhgoldberg/YoPy/README.md

 Usage
 =====
-YoPy works with any version of Python, as long as it supports Requests.<br/>
+YoPy works with Python as supported by Google App Engine<br/>
 Here is a Python 2 example :

 	import yopy